 12,08 + (12,08/2) = 12,08 + 6,04 = 18,12

-Although calculating 10% of the value is not a very complicated mathematical equation, there is an easier and certainly more comfortable way to figure out the tip.
-Save your time doing it with our Tip Calculator.
+Although calculating 10% of a value is not a very complicated mathematical equation, there is an easier and certainly easier way to figure out the tip.
+Save time doing it with our Tip Calculator.
 It is a simple application which helps you count a particular percentage of your bill.
 All you need to do is:

 The calculation is exactly the same as we have done in the previous paragraph, but takes a few seconds.
 Another very similar tool which can be useful is Percentage Calculator .
 This one simply figures out the percentage of any number you type.

 You can also use the advanced mode of the Tip Calculator.
 This version of the app has an additional box where you can plug in the number of people who are going to share the bill.
 The calculator will automatically display the tip amount and the total amount per person.

 There is one more calculator which you might be interested in if you want to count the tip.
 This is tip from net price calculator which helps not only figure out the tip amount but also calculate gross price on the grounds of the net price and tax value.